kcayut/1a2b-Guess-number/README.md

 you can guass the number produced by computer or you design an number to make computer gauss.
 But for the computer gauss part, I only have randam gauss so far, maybe more method well come up sometime.

+BTW I don't know why my "README" format is like a mess, so forgive me, fix oneday.